 The one for the technologically-minded: Range Rover Autobiography

 Another luxury SUV; another iconic British car manufacturer.
-But it’s not the muscle and power that stands Land Rover’s offering, the new Range Rover Autobiography, away from its stablemates, but rather the car’s brain.
-Recently reimagined, the new Range Rover has a selection of gadgets and tech so thoroughly thought-through that it is perfect for any tech-heads in search of a new car.
+But it’s not the muscle and power that stands Land Rover’s offering, the Range Rover Autobiography, away from its stablemates, but rather the car’s brain.
+Refined and reimagined to keep this one step ahead of the Velar or Evoque, this top-of-the-range Rover has a selection of gadgets and tech so thoroughly thought-through that it can virtually drive itself.

-From automatic four-zone climate control and massage front seats, to pixel LED headlights and a 360° surround camera, this is the SUV of the future.
-But don’t be swayed by the plush interior and bevy of buttons; it’ll still take any terrain you can throw at it.
+But not yet, sadly.
+Yet, from automatic four-zone climate control and massage front seats, to pixel LED headlights and a 360° surround camera, this is the SUV of the future.
+Don’t be swayed by the plush interior and bevy of buttons, though — it’ll still take any terrain you can throw at it.

 Top speed: 130mph

-The one for the off-road racer: Jaguar F-Pace R-Sport
+The one for the eco-conscious: Jaguar F-Pace HSE Plug-in Hybrid

 Perhaps the ultimate performance SUV, Jaguar’s hat-in-the-ring is the F-Pace.
-Not only were we pleasantly surprised by the pared-down, reasonably quiet design cues of this humble monster, but the combination of thrilling performance, exceptional luxury and cutting-edge technology really is an education in the premium SUV.
+We’ve always been quietly impressed by the pared-down, reasonably quiet design cues of this humble monster, but the combination of thrilling performance, exceptional luxury and cutting-edge technology really is an education in the premium SUV.

-The one for the power brigade: Maserati Levante GTS
+The one for the power brigade: Maserati Levante Trofeo V8

 Don’t get us wrong, every car on this list can pack a punch.
 They’d have to, to drag such huge, opulent beasts across the off-road terrains throw at them.
-But the Maserati holds a powerful place in our hearts.
-That is to say, it’s chock full of raw power — a mighty 3.8-litre twin-turbocharged V8 that roars with the unmistakable voice of Maserati.
+But this fastest Maserati SUV holds a powerful place in our hearts.
+That is to say, it’s chock full of raw power — a mighty 3.8-litre twin-turbocharged V8 that’s assembled by another little Italian carmaker, called Ferrari.

-But, despite sharing an engine with the brand’s flagship Quattroporte GTS, the Levante GTS has also been meticulously tuned for superior comfort, long-distance driving and grand-touring.
+And it’s not just the engine that impresses.
+The Levante Trofeo has also been meticulously tuned for superior comfort, long-distance driving and grand-touring.
 It is elegantly-designed, upholstered in full-grain Pieno Fiore leather and features a 17-speaker Bowers & Wilkins Ultra Premium Audio System — to ensure it roars as loudly on the inside as it does on the out.

 Engine: 3.8-litre twin-turbocharged V8